-Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit
+Queen Elizabeth National Park – Lodges, Location, Activities, Best Time to Visit

 Queen Elizabeth National Park is one of the most biodiverse Uganda safari parks attracting a significant number of nature lovers each year.
-Originally, Queen Elizabeth National Park was famously called Kazinga National Park before renaming it after the Queen Elizabeth of England in 1954.
-It was in 1952 that Queen Elizabeth National Park was officially established as one of Uganda safari parks or National Parks.
+Originally, Queen Elizabeth National Park was famously called Kazinga National Park before renaming it after Queen Elizabeth of England in 1954.
+It was in 1952 that Queen Elizabeth National Park was officially established as one of Uganda’s safari parks or National Parks.

 Size and location of Queen Elizabeth National Park

-Queen Elizabeth National Park is located in Western Uganda with 4 districts all surrounding it including Rubirizi, Rukungiri, Kasese and Kamwenge.
+Queen Elizabeth National Park is located in Western Uganda with 4 districts all surrounding it including Rubirizi, Rukungiri, Kasese, and Kamwenge.

-QENA also extends to cover other 3 wildlife reserves in Western Uganda that is Kyambura Wildlife Reserve, Kigezi Wildlife Reserve and Maramagambo Forest Reserve.
+QENA also extends to cover other 3 wildlife reserves in Western Uganda that is Kyambura Wildlife Reserve, Kigezi Wildlife Reserve, and Maramagambo Forest Reserve.

 Different Sectors of Queen Elizabeth National Park